Jason Molina: Death and legacy

 Molina died on March 16, 2013, in Indianapolis of alcohol abuse-related organ failure.
 He was 39.
 His friend Henry Owings published an article in his online music magazine Chunklet that said Molina had struggled with alcoholism for most of the decade leading up to his death.
 Owings also wrote that Molina had "cashed out on Saturday night in Indianapolis with nothing but a cell phone in his pocket".
 Molina was cremated.

 Following 2013, two posthumous 7-inch singles of Townes Van Zandt and Black Sabbath covers were released.
 In May 2013, Graveface Records released a double CD called Weary Engine Blues: A Tribute to Jason Molina.
+In 2015 Glen Hansard released a tribute EP It Was Triumph We Once Proposed…Songs of Jason Molina.
 Additionally, a biography of Molina, Jason Molina: Riding with the Ghost, was published in May 2017 by Erin Osmon.
 A plaque dedicated in Molina's memory was erected on the entrance of Secretly Canadian's second storage facility.
 In January 2018, the indie label Dead Oceans published in homage to Molina the cooperation single Farewell Transmission b/w The Dark Don't Hide It by Kevin Morby and Waxahatchee.
 Two posthumous albums, Live at La Chapelle and Eight Gates, were released by Secretly Canadian in 2020.
 In July 2025, Run for Cover Records announced that a tribute album, I Will Swim To You: A Tribute To Jason Molina, would be released in September 2025.
 The track list includes covers by MJ Lenderman, Hand Habits, Horse Jumper of Love, Lutalo, and Sadurn, among others.

-Many artists have cited Molina as an influence, including Kevin Morby, MJ Lenderman, the Avett Brothers, My Morning Jacket, Waxahatchee, Hiss Golden Messenger, Sadurn, Wild Pink, Fust, and Squirrel Flower, among others.
+Many artists have cited Molina as an influence, including Kevin Morby, MJ Lenderman, the Avett Brothers, My Morning Jacket, Waxahatchee, Hiss Golden Messenger, Sadurn, Wild Pink, Fust, Sparky Deathcap and Squirrel Flower, among others.